qodo-ai/pr-agent/README.md

 ## Try It Now

-Try the Claude Sonnet powered PR-Agent instantly on _your public GitHub repository_.
+Try PR-Agent instantly on _your public GitHub repository_.
 Just mention `@CodiumAI-Agent` and add the desired command in any PR comment.
 The agent will generate a response based on your command.
 For example, add a comment to any pull request with the following text:

 ```